COLOURFULWORLD

 Unlike cats it seems.....I saw loads of stray cats, which highly upset me!

-The towers range from 10 to 22mt in diameter and are about 18mt tall and can house up to 14 thousand pigeons, with short projecting perches made of clay, with the walls slanted inwards to allow the pigeon dung to fall into the central collection pit of the foot of the tower.
+The 3 towers range from 10 to 22mt in diameter and are about 18mt tall and can house up to 14 thousand pigeons, with short projecting perches made of clay, with the walls slanted inwards to allow the pigeon dung to fall into the central collection pit at the foot of the tower.

 The small size of the entrances for the birds deters predators such as hawks, owls or crows from entering the towers.